fieldtrip/website/faq/should_i_add_fieldtrip_with_all_subdirectories_to_my_matlab_path.md

 # Should I add FieldTrip with all subdirectories to my MATLAB path?

 In general you should **not** add FieldTrip with all subdirectories to your path.
 There are a number of external toolboxes (in fieldtrip/external) which are irrelevant for most users, and even can cause some problems if they overlap with other (custom) toolboxes on your path.
-Furthermore, there are some functions for backward compatibility in fieldtrip/compat, which should only be added to your path in case you use an older MATLAB release.
+Furthermore, there are some functions for backward compatibility in fieldtrip/compat, which should *only* be added to your path in case you use the corresponding old MATLAB release.

 {% include markup/danger %}
-Please be aware that you should NOT do
+Please be aware that you should *not* do

     addpath(genpath('/home/user/fieldtrip'))